clemtibs/wf2ls/README.md

 Workflowy also supports the use of background colors for `#` tags, but this information does not show up in the data itself so it is not extracted.

+### Mirrors

+Workflowy has a concept of mirrored nodes, where the content of one node can live simultaneously in multiple locations as if they were there natively.
+When you update one, the other is updated automatically.
+Workflowy mirrors are read/write by default.

+LogSeq has two variants of this.
+One is block embedding and the other is block referencing.
+References are read-only in view mode, and in edit mode and their content looks like `((67882c26-0fd2-430f-a51f-a569b86ac76f))`.
+Clicking on them in view mode will redirect you to the source node for editing.

+Block embedding, however, is a bit clunkier looking, but you can edit it in place without having to navigate elsewhere.
+Its content in edit mode looks like `{{embed ((67882c26-0fd2-430f-a51f-a569b86ac76f))}}`, but in edit mode, the referenced node is editable.
+While both styles are supported, the block embedding is functionally more equivalent to Workflowys mirrors, so it is the default translation here.

+The setting `mirrorStyle` accepts either `embed` (_default_) or `reference`.

 ### Handling of "@" tags *